 Collaborated with ZKM, et al. to create Transactions, an exhibition centerpiece of panoramic data animations illustrating exchange within the global art network.

-Worked with Harvard University’s metaLAB, Audi, Columbia University’s Spacial Information Design Lab, served as a judge for TED’s Ads Worth Spreading, founded, produced, and interviewed for Tweed Magazine.
+Worked with Diller Scofidio + Renfro on panoramic visualizations of human migration data for inclusion in Fondation Cartier’s permanent collection, Harvard University’s metaLAB, Audi, Columbia University’s Spacial Information Design Lab, served as a judge for TED’s Ads Worth Spreading, founded Tweed Magazine.

 Created semester graduate course, titled Visualizing Data: Code Meets Graphic Design, mixing design critique with code development in Processing and Java.